Home Closed Back Headphone Reviews Audio Technica ATH-M50x Review: Still A Gem After All These Years

 Heck, they sound great regardless.

-The 50x opts for a 5dB shelf across 20Hz – 200, so let’s address the elephant in the room first: this is NOT a neutral-sounding headphone.
+The 50x opts for a 5dB shelf across most of the low end, so let’s address the elephant in the room first: this is NOT a neutral-sounding headphone.

-That said, both the weight and impact are on point, and the bass response never sounds out of control or overdone like your mom’s meatloaf.
+That said, both the weight and impact are on point like a Pilot Precise G2, and the bass response never sounds out of control or overdone like your mom’s meatloaf.

 It’s deep, tight, and mostly accurate, avoiding the pitfalls that most other consumer headphones fall victim to.
-In other words, the bloomy, boomy, bloated, and/or artificiality is thankfully absent here.
+In other words, the bloom, boom, bloat, mud, fuzz, artificiality, insert word salad here ___________ are thankfully absent.

 Mid-Range & Treble